 So, what's it all about?

 Freegal is a downloadable music service, like iTunes from your library.
 All you need is your library card number and PIN.
-With access to the Sony Music Entertainment catalog, it offers hundreds of thousands of songs, over 100 genres of music, and more than 50 record labels, all without having to download special software or have any digital rights management (DRM) issues to deal with.
+With access to the Sony Music Entertainment catalog, it offers 8 million+ songs, over 200 genres of music, and more than 28,000 record labels, all without having to download special software or have any digital rights management (DRM) issues to deal with.
 Access to Freegal is limited to residents of Pueblo County.